ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/5-render-a-simple-3D-object-part-1.md

 Graphic applications must operate with two processors, the CPU and the GPU.

 These two processors run on different timelines.
 For optimal performance, commands intended for the GPU are batched and sent through a command queue.
-The GPU consumes this queue whenever it is ready, and in this way processors minimize the time spent idling for their sibling to respond.
+The GPU consumes this queue whenever it is ready, and in this way, processors minimize the time spent idling for their sibling to respond.

 A WebGPU device has a single queue, which is used to send both commands and data.
 You can get it with `wgpuDeviceGetQueue()`.